HarvsG/home-assistant.io/source/_integrations/scrape.markdown

     title: Configuration file
 ---

 The `scrape` sensor {% term integration %} scrapes information from websites.
-The sensor loads an HTML page and gives provides an option to search and split out a value.
+The sensor loads an HTML page, and allows you to search and extract specific values.
 As this is not a fully featured web scraper like [scrapy](https://scrapy.org/), it will work with simple web pages and it can be time-consuming to get the right section.

 If you are not using Home Assistant Container or Home Assistant Operating System, this integration requires `libxml2` to be installed.
 On Debian based installs, run: